jncraton/networks-cpsc3410/readme.md

 Students will complete weekly labs using various network technologies and the Python programming language.

-### Homework/Quizzes
+### Homework

 Students will complete appoximately 8 homework assignments covering various topics from the course text.

-Reading quizzes may also be given as needed and will be counted as homework grades.
+### Quizzes

+Regular quizzes will be given covering the lecture material.
+Students will have two attempts on each quiz, one at the start of class and one at the end.
+Only the highest score will be kept.
+The lowest three quiz scores from the semester will not count toward the final grade.

 ### Exams

 A total of 3 exams will be taken in this course.
 All exams are cumulative with a focus on more recent material.
+Exams are typically a mix of multiple choice and essay questions.

 !INCLUDE "tail.md"